-Short Bowel Syndrome Treatment Options
+Short Bowel Syndrome Treatments

 Medicines are used in children with SBS to:

-- Slow the movement of food through the bowel
+- Slow food’s movement through the bowel

 - Decrease diarrhea

-- Help them absorb more nutrients
+- Help children absorb more nutrients

-- Control bacteria in the bowel
+- Control bowel bacteria

 Surgery may be used in children with SBS to taper or to lengthen the small bowel.

-.
+- Some children with SBS have enough small bowel that surgeons can lengthen it and restore function.
+The surgery we use is called STEP (serial transverse enteroplasty).
 The surgeon cuts notches in both sides of an enlarged segment of bowel and sews along the cut edges.
-This creates a zig-zag-shaped bowel.
-It's narrower and longer than the bowel was before the surgery.
-This means that food will take longer to move through the bowel and will come into contact with the bowel lining for a longer period.
+This creates a zigzag shape that makes the bowel narrower and longer than the dilated bowel.
+This means that food will take longer to move through the bowel and will touch the bowel lining for a longer period.
 This allows the child’s body to digest food better and create less stool.